 Edmonton Senior Health | June 15, 2023

 What is a healthy weight for seniors?
 Maintaining a healthy weight and regular exercise can help prevent prediabetes and diabetes in seniors, allowing them to continue leading rich, fulfilling lives.
-Type 2 diabetes is a serious disease that affects an estimated 25% of adults over 65, and 50% have prediabetes.
 Knowing more about diabetes empowers seniors and family caregivers to create healthy diets and exercise plans that can help prevent the disease or slow its progression.

-Prediabetes – prediabetes is a period of high blood sugar that can only be diagnosed with testing.
+Prediabetes is a period of high blood sugar that can only be diagnosed with testing.
 This means older adults may have prediabetes and not realize it.
 Almost everyone has prediabetes before diabetes, so regular screening is critical.

-Type 1 diabetes – this type of diabetes usually starts in children or young adults and lasts for the rest of their lives.
+This type of diabetes usually starts in children or young adults and lasts for the rest of their lives.
 It is more likely to develop if you have a family history of diabetes.

-Type 2 diabetes – this type of diabetes usually develops in middle-aged or older adults.
+This type of diabetes usually develops in middle-aged or older adults.
 It is most likely to develop in older adults who are inactive, overweight, or have a family history of diabetes.

 Preventive healthcare is essential to detecting health issues such as diabetes early.
 For an older adult with diabetes or possible prediabetes, these visits help manage the disease for better overall health and, in the case of prediabetes, possibly catch it before it starts.